 Boating safety certificate

-Boaters born after June 30, 1996 and most personal watercraft operators who operate a vessel in Michigan must have a boater education card (boating safety certificate).
-There are a few different ways to earn your boating safety certificate:
+Boaters born after June 30, 1996, and most personal watercraft operators who operate a vessel in Michigan must have a boater education card (boating safety certificate).
+Students can earn their boater safety certificate by completing the traditional classroom, online or interactive course.

-Find a classroom-based boater safety education course.
-You can enter your zip code to search for classes near you.
+Find a classroom-based boater safety education course by entering your zip code to search for classes near you.

 Other options: